 III.
 RESPONSIBILITY FOR SELECTION:

-In accordance with Illinois Library Law, specific selection, ordering, maintaining and weeding of all library materials shall be delegated to the Library Administrator.
+In accordance with Illinois Library Law, specific selection, ordering, maintaining and weeding of all library materials shall be delegated to the Library Director.

 LIBRARY STAFF RESPONSIBILITY:

-The Library Administrator will delegate selecting, ordering, maintaining and weeding the library collection to the appropriate staff as outlined by the Board of Trustees of the Schiller Park Public Library’s Materials Selection Policy.
-(Under the Library Administrator’s direction, such members of the professional staff who are qualified by education and training, will participate in selection and weeding of Library materials.)
+The Library Director will delegate selecting, ordering, maintaining and weeding the library collection to the appropriate staff as outlined by the Board of Trustees of the Schiller Park Public Library’s Materials Selection Policy.
+(Under the Library Director’s direction, such members of the professional staff who are qualified by education and training, will participate in selection and weeding of Library materials.)

 IV.
 POLICY ON GIFTS AND DONATIONS

-No staff member will assign monetary value to any gift.
+The Library will offer no pick-up service of donations or onsite evaluation of materials.
 Books and other materials will be accepted on the condition that the Library Director has the authority to make whatever disposition of the materials is deemed advisable in accordance with criteria applied in this Material Selection policy.

 V. WEEDING AND REPLACEMENT OF MATERIALS